Wang-Yue/CamillaDSP-Monitor/README.md

 The script offers the same Loudness feature as the RME ADI-2 DAC.

+## DC Protection

+With latest RME ADI-2 DAC/Pro firmware, a DC Protection filter is added to remove potentially harmful DC in the digital source signal.
+This project provides an identical implementation.

+This filter adds a special, smooth high pass to the DA path, with zero latency, very low THD and phase deviation.
+This filter has a corner frequency of 7 Hz, to not only cancel DC but also reduce the amount of inaudible and imperceptible infrasound a bit that plagues some sources.

 # User Interface

 The script has a simple terminal user interface.
 When being executed, CamillaDSP is started automatically.